Yom Kippur War

 The war had far-reaching implications.
 The Arab World, which had been humiliated by the lopsided rout of the Egyptian-Syrian-Jordanian alliance in the Six-Day War, felt psychologically vindicated by early successes in the conflict.

-In Israel, despite impressive operational and tactical achievements on the battlefield, the war led to recognition that it could not guarantee always to dominate the Arab states military.
+In Israel, despite impressive operational and tactical achievements on the battlefield, the war led to a recognition that it could not guarantee always to dominate the Arab state's military.

 These changes paved the way for the subsequent peace process.